The Strange Chores: Episodes

+Series 1 (2019)

 Broadcast

-The first season of The Strange Chores was released to ABC iview on 31 October 2019, accompanying the series premiere on the same day.
+The first series of The Strange Chores was released to ABC iview on 31 October 2019, accompanying the series premiere on the same day.
 The episode "Don't Trick or Tweet" also aired as a preview before the first two episodes.
 In the United Kingdom and Ireland, the series aired on Pop on 1 November, one day after the Australian premiere.
 In 2020, it was also broadcast on Disney Channel Asia and CBC Kids.

-The second season was released to ABC iview on 24 June 2022, which, again, accompanied the season premiere on the same day.
-Also, like the first season, the episode “Haunt The House” was aired as a preview to the season on April 8 of that same year.
+The second series was released to ABC iview on 24 June 2022, which, again, accompanied the series premiere on the same day.
+Also, like the first series, the episode "Haunt the House" was aired as a preview to the series on April 8 of that same year.